Engine Stalling Problems

 Unusually high electrical load on the charging system.
 If the battery is run down and the alternator is working hard to recharge it, the increases load on the engine may pull down the idle rpm to the point where it causes the engine to stall.
 Check the battery state of charge to see if the battery is run down or failing.
 Alternator average should charge at a rate of 13.3 to 14.8 volts at idle.
 If the battery is low, use a battery charger to recharge it.
 If the battery is failing and is not holding a charge, time to buy a new battery.

-NOTE: Using a voltmeter, while the engine is running, at idle you can test the alternator output. – Red lead of the meter to the positive and Black point of the meter to the negative side of the battery.
+NOTE: Using a voltmeter, while the engine is running, at idle you can test the alternator output. – Red lead of the meter to the positive and Black lead of the meter to the negative side of the battery.
 A reading between 13.3 to 14.8 volts is a good range for charging.
 Make sure all accessories are off.
-Also, to Load test the battery you will need a load tester or go to your local parts store.
+In addition, to Load test the battery you will need a load tester or go to your local parts store.
 They should be able to perform the load test for free.
-Remember testing the battery engine off with a voltmeter is not a right way to load test.
+Remember testing the battery engine off with a voltmeter is not a true way to load test.
 With that said, any battery you test with a meter, dead or charged will read the batteries voltage until a load is applied.
-A weak battery is as only as good as its weakest one.
+A battery is only as good as its weakest one.

 Stalls like this are often ignition-related and happen when the engine loses spark.
-The underlying cause is usually a bad crankshaft position sensor, or sometimes a failing ignition coil (if the engine only has one ignition coil).
-A faulty ignition switch that loses contact intermittently may also cause the engine to die for no reason suddenly.
+The underlying cause is often a bad crankshaft position sensor, or sometimes a failing ignition coil (if the engine has only one coil).
+A faulty ignition switch that loses contact intermittently may also cause the engine to suddenly die for no reason.

-When this happens, open the hood and check for spark by pulling off a plug wire (if the engine has plug wires), and placing the end near the block while a helper cranks the engine.
+When this happens, open the hood and check for spark.
+This can be done by pulling off a plug wire (if the engine has plug wires), and placing the end near the block while a helper cranks the engine.
 DO NOT hold the wire as it may shock you if the ignition system is working.
 If you do not see a spark or hear the plug wire snapping when the engine is cranking, the fault is in the ignition system.

 If the engine has spark, it may have died due to a loss of fuel pressure.
 When fuel pumps fail, they usually just quit with little or no warning.
-The engine typically won’t restart, and the vehicle has to be towed in for repairs.
+The engine usually won’t restart and the vehicle has to be towed in for repairs.
 Listen for a buzz from the vicinity of the fuel tank when the ignition is turned on.
 No buzz means the fuel pump isn’t running.
-It might just be a blown fuel pump fuse or a bad relay, but on a high mileage vehicle is often a bad fuel pump.
+It might just be a blown fuse or a bad relay, but on a high mileage vehicle is often a bad fuel pump.

-Another possibility is a bad ECM (engine control module) relay.
-The power supply to the ECM ties to one or two main power relays.
+Another possibility is a bad ECM (engine computer) relay.
+The power supply to the PCM is often routed through one or two main power relays.
 If one of these relays loses contact momentarily, it’s like pulling the plug on the PCM.
 The ECM shuts down and turns off the ignition and fuel injectors, causing the engine to stall.
 One way to see if this is a possibility is to switch or replace the ECM power relay(s).
 If the problem goes away, the cause was a bad relay.
 If it continues, the fault is something else (possibly a wiring fault in the ECM relay or ECM power circuit).

-Another possibility is low system voltage, loss of charging voltage or overcharging.
+Yet another possibility is low system voltage, loss of voltage, or overcharging.
 The PCM and other control modules require a steady 12 volts to operate correctly.
 If the supply voltage suddenly drops below 9 volts, or surges about 14 volts, or cuts out, the Electronic Control Module may temporarily kill the injectors or ignition circuit.
 The underlying cause may be an intermittent short somewhere in the electrical system or charging system that causes a momentary drop or surge in voltage.
 These can be very difficult to find, and often require hooking up a scan tool that can capture snapshot data when the stall occurs.
-By looking at the data, a technician can see the chain of events that caused the engine to stall, and hopefully, identify, isolate, and repair the fault.
+By looking at the data, a technician can see the chain of events that caused the stall, and hopefully, identify, isolate, and repair the fault.